chrisaddy/chrisaddy/README.md

 ### Hi there 👋

-I'm a machine learning engineer fascinated by the ability of software+data to solve real problems.
-I love
+I'm a machine learning engineer fascinated by the ability of `software+data` to solve real problems.
+I love writing in

 > - python
+> - R
+> - Rust
 > - nim

-*📫 get in touch!*
+If you want to chat about these sorts of things **📫 get in touch!**

 <div style="display: inline_block"><br>
   <a href = "mailto:chris.william.addy@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>